ItzShafiy/MyMusicBot/README.md

 # How I download:

-pip install 'put the python package' and hit enter
+Go to your terminal and type pip install 'put the python package' and hit enter

 # By making the bot I use: